 Media coverage is a proven tool for engaging prospects at all stages of the buying journey and leading them through the sales cycle.
 Through securing media coverage:

-- More people will hear about you.
 The more exposure you have within the publications your target audiences reads, the more recognizable your brand will be.
 This awareness is invaluable when prospects start looking to buy the product or service you offer.
 Consider media campaigns for each decision maker in your specific market.
 For example, your message for the end-user of your software platform will differ from what you want the buying organization’s IT team to know about your solution’s implementation.
 With media, you can target outlets that cater to each of these stakeholders’ concerns and interests with the messages they need to hear throughout each stage of the buying journey.
 Earned media is a more targeted and thoughtful form of advertising, that comes with a level of credibility you can’t get with paid relationships.

-- The market will consider you an expert.
 Media coverage raises your company’s profile as an expert source within in your space, giving your business an edge over competitors.
 Thought leadership initiatives — commenting on higher-level trends and themes that connect back to who you are as a company and your core messages — showcases your knowledge and teases prospects of what you can do for them, before they even get through the door.
 You’ll be in front of your key buyers talking about the very trends and problems they’re looking to solve, and as such, more likely to be the strongest contender when it comes time for them to buy.

-- Stakeholder sentiment will be strong.
 Media coverage naturally affects market perception of a brand, which for public companies can directly affect stock price.
 Positive press brings good stakeholder sentiment and raises your image as a viable and fruitful company.
 This often translates into more outside investment in your business, which typically leads to a strong brand reputation that makes people gravitate to your product over other options, and brings in more sales.

 Of course, media is just the tip of the iceberg when it comes to the ways marketing can drive value for your business.
 Amplify your impact with these tips.